alexholehouse/proteomeScoutAPI/readme.md

     If the ID passed as no mutants associated with it, then an empty list  (`[]`)is returned

+    ### `get_accessions(<ID>)'

+    This returns a list of the accessions associated with a given protein.
+This should not be consdered an exhaustative list of accessions, but is the list based on all the resources ProteomeScout uses to construct its database.

+    If the ID passed cannot be found in the database, then a `-1` value is returned.

+    ### `uniqueKeys

     The `uniqueKeys` is a list of the unique accession numbers to provide an easy way to loop over all the unique entries.